tnptommy/Tommy-Speed-Car-Rental/README.md

 ### Requirements

 - PHP 7.4+
-- Local server like XAMPP/WAMP or cloud (AWS Elastic Beanstalk works great)
+- Docker (for deployment)
+- AWS EC2 (for hosting)

 ### Local Setup

+1. Clone the repository.
-1. Place the folder in your local server’s root (e.g., `htdocs`).
+2. Place the folder in your local server’s root (e.g., `htdocs`).
-2. Open your browser and go to `localhost/CAR-RENTAL-SYSTEM/index.php`.
+3. Open your browser and go to `localhost/CAR-RENTAL-SYSTEM/index.php`.
-3. Make sure `data/` is writable for saving orders/user data.
+4. Make sure `data/` is writable for saving orders/user data.

 ---